 You are here

 Most adults get hepatitis B for a short time and then get better.
-This is called acute hepatitis B. Sometimes the hepatitis B virus causes a long-term infection.
-This is called chronic hepatitis B. Most adults clear the virus, but babies and young children are more likely to get chronic hepatitis B.
+This is called acute hepatitis B. Sometimes, hepatitis B causes a long-term infection, called chronic hepatitis B. While most adults clear the virus, babies and young children are more likely to get chronic hepatitis B.

 You cannot get hepatitis B from casual contact such as hugging, kissing, sneezing, coughing, or sharing food or drinks.

-Most people with chronic (long-term) hepatitis B have no symptoms, but can still pass the virus to others.
+Most people with chronic (long-term) hepatitis B do not have any symptoms.

 - In chronic carriers, liver scarring (cirrhosis) can occur over time